stellar/stellar-cli/docs/soroban-cli-full-docs.md

 ###### **Options:**

-* `--start-ledger <START_LEDGER>` — The first ledger sequence number in the range to pull events (required if not in sandbox mode). https://developers.stellar.org/docs/encyclopedia/ledger-headers#ledger-sequence
+* `--start-ledger <START_LEDGER>` — The first ledger sequence number in the range to pull events https://developers.stellar.org/docs/encyclopedia/ledger-headers#ledger-sequence
 * `--cursor <CURSOR>` — The cursor corresponding to the start of the event range
 * `--output <OUTPUT>` — Output formatting options for event stream